ellysh/video-game-bots/ClickerBots/protection.md

 1. Calculate a [**hash sum**](https://en.wikipedia.org/wiki/Checksum) for all file content and compare it with the predefined value.
 2. Check a sequence of bytes in the specific place of the file.
-3. Looking for a specific byte sequence or string in the file.
+3. Search a specific byte sequence or string in the file.

 This is a [`Md5ScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/Md5ScanProtection.au3) script that calculates and checks the  [**MD5**](https://en.wikipedia.org/wiki/MD5) hash sum:
 ```AutoIt